gonuit/gauge_indicator/README.md

     style: const GaugeAxisStyle(
       thickness: 20,
       background: Color(0xFFDFE2EC),
+      segmentSpacing: 4,
     ),

-    /// Define the pointer that will indicate the progress.
+    /// Define the pointer that will indicate the progress (optional).
     pointer: GaugePointer.needle(
       size: Size(16, 100),
       borderRadius: 16,
       backgroundColor: Color(0xFF193663),
     ),

-    /// Define the progress bar.
+    /// Define the progress bar (optional).
     progressBar: const GaugeProgressBar.rounded(
       color: Color(0xFFB4C2F8),
     ),

+    /// Define axis segments (optional).
+    segments: [
+      const GaugeSegment(
+        from: 0,
+        to: 33.3,
+        color: Color(0xFFD9DEEB),
+        cornerRadius: Radius.zero,
+      ),
+      const GaugeSegment(
+        from: 33.3,
+        to: 66.6,
+        color: Color(0xFFD9DEEB),
+        cornerRadius: Radius.zero,
+      ),
+      const GaugeSegment(
+        from: 66.6,
+        to: 100,
+        color: Color(0xFFD9DEEB),
+        cornerRadius: Radius.zero,
+      ),
+    ];

     /// You can also, define the child builder.
     /// You will build a value label in the following way, but you can use the widget of your choice.
     ///